Jimdo/hiera-aws/README.md

   - aws/elasticache
 ```

-To grant all EC2 instances sufficient privileges for Hiera to work, you either
+To grant sufficient privileges for Hiera to work, you either have to assign the
-have to assign an IAM role that allows the action `elasticache:Describe*`
+EC2 instances an IAM role that allows the action `elasticache:Describe*`
 (preferred) or provide credentials for a user with the same privileges via the
 backend configuration in `hiera.yml`: